EOSIO/eosio.cdt/docs/05_best-practices/05_securing_your_contract.md

 ## Basic Recommendations

-The following are basic recommendations which can be the foundation of securing your smart contract.
+The following are basic recommendations which can be the foundation for securing your smart contract.

 ### 1. Authorization Checks